-Policy 1: Coordinate projects, policy issues, and development actions with all affected government agencies in the area.

-Policy 2: Build support with regional partners for the improvement of regional connections.
+- Policy 1: Coordinate projects, policy issues, and development actions with all affected government agencies in the area. - Policy 2: Build support with regional partners for the improvement of regional connections.

 Staff: The above language will replace the goals and policies contained in the current TSP.
 They are tailored to align with the goals and objectives listed in the draft TSP and executive summary.
 Language in Goal 5, Policy 5 can be drafted in a more targeted manner to allow the Commission and Council to select one of the two recommended solutions for US 101.
 If that doesn't occur, then the two options would be considered as part of the TGM funded City Center Revitalization Project, and a recommendation would come out of that process.
-Some consideration should also be given to whether or not the Commission wants a Yaquina Bay Bridge specific goal/or policy.
+Changes since the Commission's last work session (highlighted) respond to comments by Angelo Planning Group, who assessed whether or not any of the existing TSP policies should be carried forward.
+Additional policies provide further direction regarding City/ODOT coordination on the future of the Yaquina Bay Bridge, enhancements to transit service, and monitoring traffic impacts in South Beach that are subject to an existing trip budget program.